AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 ## Writing Efficiently to Apache Iceberg with Spark

 When working with Apache Iceberg tables in Spark, how you write data has a major impact on performance, metadata growth, and maintenance frequency.
-Iceberg is designed for incremental writes and schema evolution, but inefficient write patterns—like frequent small updates or poor partitioning—can lead to excessive snapshots and small files.
+Iceberg is designed for incremental writes and schema evolution, but inefficient write patterns: like frequent small updates or poor partitioning, can lead to excessive snapshots and small files.
 By tuning Spark and table-level settings, you can reduce the need for costly compaction and keep your tables query-ready.

 ### Optimize File Size and Shuffle Configuration